jamesgloverlandmarkcouk/JGTEST/README.md

 # JGTEST
-This is me messing about witg GIT
+This is me messing about with GIT